Michael Geers

 LIFE Fellow since 2020, MPI for Human Development

 I am a PhD student in Psychology at the Center for Adaptive Rationality (ARC) at the Max Planck Institute for Human Development in Berlin.
-My research investigates the psychology of consumer judgment and decision making.
-Specifically, I seek to better understand the pressure points between consumer behavior and online technologies, including misinformation and microtargeting, and to develop interventions to mitigate them.
-To achieve this, I use a combination of online, laboratory, and field experimental methods, and draw on insights from consumer research, psychology, and computational social science.
-Prior to graduate school, I earned a Master of Behavioral and Decision Sciences from the University of Pennsylvania.
+My research investigates how features of new media platforms and technologies affect the consumption, processing, and sharing of information, especially information on politics and news.
+To this end, my research draws on a range of empirical methods, including surveys, online experiments, field studies, and combinations thereof.
+Prior to joining ARC, I earned a Master of Behavioral and Decision Sciences from the University of Pennsylvania.
 I also completed an MSc in Marketing with distinction (Trinity College Dublin) and a BA in Business Administration (Provadis School of International Management and Technology).

 Dissertation project: